devHksingh/JS-Foundation/basics/JS Foundation.md

  It stores the values in the form of LIFO (last in, first out).Code execution in two phase .First is Memory creation phase .
 Second is Execution Phase

+First, the Global Execution Context is created.
+The first phase is the initialization phase, also known as the Memory Creation Phase, where variables are stored and assigned the value undefined.
+If a function is present in the code, its definition is stored.

+The next phase is the Execution Phase, where variables are assigned values as per the code.
+When the function is called, it is added to the call stack, and a new Function Execution Context is created.
+In this context, a new memory creation phase is set up, followed by a new execution thread for the function's scope.

+Once the function finishes executing, it is removed (or popped) from the call stack, and the code resumes from the next line, if there are any remaining lines.

 Example 1:

  ```javascript